AreebAzeez/HomeAutomationSystem/README.md

-#HomeAutomationSystem
+Home Automation System

 A comprehensive home automation system designed to enhance energy efficiency, safety, and user convenience using IoT technologies, Arduino, and NodeMCU.

-#📜 Project Overview
+📜 Project Overview

 This project implements a smart home automation system integrating sensors, actuators, and IoT devices.
 The system enables real-time monitoring and control of home appliances for sustainable energy management and improved user comfort.

-#✨ Features
+✨ Features

 Automated Power Management: Optimize energy consumption using sensor-based triggers.